-He graduated with a MA in Comparative Labour Studies and a PhD in Sociology from the University of Warwick.
-Prior to his relocation to the UK, he was an Associate Professor in the Department of Sociology and the Director of Center for Social Innovation Studies at the Chinese University of Hong Kong.
-He had also taught at City University of Hong Kong from 2009 to 2018.
+He gained his first degree from School of Business at the University of Hong Kong and worked as a trade union organiser in Hong Kong, before he studied a MA in Comparative Labour Studies and a PhD in Sociology at the University of Warwick.
+He then taught at City University of Hong Kong from 2009 to 2018.
+Prior to his relocation to the UK, he was an Associate Professor in Department of Sociology and the Director of Center for Social Innovation Studies at the Chinese University of Hong Kong.

 He is the series editor of Asian Labour and Welfare Policies (Plargrave), and an Editorial Board member of journals such as Labour History and Asian Labour Review.
 He has held visiting fellowships or honorary appointments at Harvard (Jacob Wertheim Fellowship for Betterment of Industrial Relations), Oxford (Oxford Internet Institute), LSE (Marling Birney Global Scholar in Residence), Manchester (Global Development Institute), Université Paris Cité (CESSMA) and WZB Berlin Social Science Center (Globalization, Work and Production Research Group).